apache/ctakes/README.md

 ### New Developers

+__Notice:__ cTAKES 6.0.0-SNAPSHOT requires jdk 17 to build and run.

 All source code for cTAKES versions 5+ is available from the [cTAKES GitHub repository](https://github.com/apache/ctakes).
 1. Clone this repository
 ```